 AFTERNOON, NIGHTS & WEEKENDS

-Our program staff members design an Activity Calendar which contains optional afternoon, evening and weekend programming for the duration of your student's stay.
+Our program staff members designs an activity calendar which contains optional afternoon, evening and weekend programming for the duration of your student's stay.
 Each of these events are supervised by at least one staff member.
 Incorporated in this calendar may be the following:

 - Service learning opportunities